 Listen for yourself on their website.
 I can’t imagine it works on every possible configuration of devices, but you can get a pretty good idea of what it’s doing real time if you listen.

 Don’t like it?
 Not for you?
-Not going to cause me to modify my opinion of you in one bit until I can hammer out the objective AfterMaster Pro review.
+Not going to cause me to modify my opinion of you in one bit until I can hammer out the objective AfterMaster Pro review, which for silly reasons has now taken over a year and two separate audio companies.